Sign up

 Categorisation - Sorting into Groups

-Categorisation is an activity that levels up conceptual thinking by encouraging children group things together based on similarities.
+Categorisation levels up conceptual thinking by encouraging children group things together based on similarities.
 Learning to group things together helps children understand and recall new words more easily, build their vocabulary, and clearly express ideas.

 Develops ability to: